 Is the criticism genuine?

 While most reviews come from genuine customers, fake reviews do exist.
 These may be an act of trolling or they could be left by a competitor.
 Such reviews are likely to be inflammatory in tone and may be short and general rather than referring to specific problems (e.g. ‘absolutely terrible company’).
-It’s worth checking the reviewer’s profile to see what other reviews they’ve left – lots of other negative reviews of competitors left in a short space of time could be a sign that the review is fake.
+It’s worth checking the reviewer’s profile to see what other reviews they’ve left – lots of other negative reviews of competitors left in a short space of time could be a sign that the review is fake, positive reviews can help.

 Such reviews can be reported – a moderator may then take them down if they’re clearly fake.
 This guide at Entrepreneur offers more tips on how to respond to fake negative reviews.